 Sheffield smiths found themselves constantly improving upon their craft in order to keep up with the popular trends in metalworking design.
 Because of Sheffield Plates' copper core, specific techniques were developed in order to give Sheffield wares the same appearance of grace and quality that sterling wares possessed.

-From its creation, Sheffield silver pieces were often decorated using the die stamping process, which allowed decorative details to be stamped into the metal using a steel die, or tool used to impart a desired shape into a material.
+From its creation, a Sheffield piece was often decorated using the die stamping process, which allowed decorative details to be stamped into the metal using a steel die, or tool used to impart a desired shape into a material.
 The invention of cast steel by Benjamin Huntsman (1704-76) revolutionized this process.
 The dies were soon created using this new material, which was much stronger than English and imported steel.
 The durability of cast steel dies allowed Sheffield smiths to stamp dies into metal so skillfully that patterns could be impressed in long runs, resembling the designs of embossed work.

 Sheffield Silver as Decoration